-Asian shares mostly rise while virus fears continue
+Global shares mostly rise while virus fears continue

 Trade is likely to be a “major drag” on Japan’s economic growth this quarter, Tom Learmouth of Capital Economics said in a commentary.
 He is forecasting a 0.6% decrease in GDP in the January-March quarter linked to disruptions from the virus.

-The gainsin Asian tradingfollowed a modest loss on U.S. stock indexes, which gave up some of their solid gains from the past two weeks.
+The gains in Asian trading followed a modest loss on U.S. stock indexes, which gave up some of their solid gains from the past two weeks.

-For the most part, investors are betting that the economic fallout from the outbreak will be limited to the first three months of this year, Frederick said.
-But if companies signal that they expect lingering effects on their business into the second quarter, investors could become less eager to jump back into the market.

-“There are just so many people out there that think every dip is a buying opportunity, and so far, they’ve been rewarded,” Frederick said.
-“We’re going to see that for a while, until we have a really big downturn and people really get hurt by it.
-We just haven’t had that in a long time.”

-ENERGY: Benchmark crude oil rose 45 cents to $52.74a barrel in electronic trading on the New York Mercantile Exchange.
-Brent crude oil, the international standard, rose44 cents to $58.19a barrel.
+ENERGY: Benchmark crude oil rose44 cents to $52.73a barrel in electronic trading on the New York Mercantile Exchange.
+Brent crude oil, the international standard, rose 45 cents to $58.20a barrel.

 Yuri Kageyama is on Twitter https://twitter.com/yurikageyama